georgelza/Polaris_Pg_Flink/README.md

 GIT REPO: [Polaris_Pg_Flink](https://github.com/georgelza/Polaris_pg_flink)

-## The stack:
+## About our Stack:

 ### Overview

 The stack goes through 3 phases, if we can call it that:

-- Build the minimum environment to get our Polaris catalog up, with the PostgreSQL backend datastore and MinIO configured/integrated.
+- Build the minimum environment to get our [Apache Polaris (incubating)](https://polaris.apache.org) catalog up, with the PostgreSQL backend datastore and MinIO configured/integrated.

-- Add to this minimul stack our Apache Flink cluster, enabling us to define our catalog, create a Flink database and create tables inside our database homed inside our catalog.
+- Add to this minimul stack our [Apache Flink 1.20.1](https://flink.apache.org) cluster, enabling us to define our catalog, create a Flink database and create tables inside our database homed inside our catalog.

-- Run our data generation utilizing ShadowTraffic, providing us with a data stream into a PostgreSQL datastore, which we will CDC source and move around.
+- Run our data generation utilizing [Shadowtraffic](https://docs.shadowtraffic.io), providing us with a data stream into a PostgreSQL datastore, which we will CDC source and move around.

 ## Building and Running the environment

-You're reading this file, under this directory is our devlab, infrastructure and shadowtraffic sub directories.
+You're reading this file, under this directory is our `devlab`, `infrastructure` and `shadowtraffic` sub directories.

-- devlab contains all our code to run the projects.
+- `devlab` contains all our code to run the projects.

-- infrastructure is where our Dockerfile's are used to build the environment, in addition to Makefiles that can be used to pull and wget all the source docker containers and additional modules.
+- `infrastructure` is where our Dockerfile's are used to build the environment, in addition to Makefiles that can be used to pull and wget all the source docker containers and additional modules.

-- shadowtraffic contains our data generator/config file.
+- `shadowtraffic` contains our data generator/config file.

-You will also found a configuration file used by our Docker-compose projects: `devlab/.env`.
+You will also found a configuration file used to provide various environment variables as used by our Docker-compose projects in `devlab/.env`.

 Our environment can be build and brough online using `devlab/Makefile`:

 The first time you start the project, we need to pull and build the required containers, this can be done by:

 ### 1. via devlab ...